Practice Area

 Family members include:

-The law also protects a person from anyone who was a family member in the past, for example ex-partners.
+The law also offers protection to a person from anyone who was a family member in the past and has committed family violence, for example, ex-partners.

 A Family Violence Intervention Order (IVO) is an order made by the court that prohibits a respondent, or other party, from certain behavior such as harassment, stalking, intimidation, violence, or the threat of violence.
 IVO’s are designed to provide protection to the victim from this type of behavior.
 They can be made by consent or if the court is satisfied that the person in need of protection fears violence or harassment by the defendant.

-If you need to apply for an IVO, or if somebody has applied for an IVO against you, it is recommended you seek legal advice from an experienced lawyer immediately.
+If you need to apply for an IVO, or if somebody has applied for an IVO against you, it is advised that you seek legal advice from an experienced lawyer immediately.

-You can apply for a family violence intervention order at your local Magistrates’ Court.
-The Police can also apply for one on your behalf.
-If you need urgent protection, a magistrate may make an interim intervention order.
-An interim order provides protection from family violence until both sides can appear at court.
-You can also include children who are under 18 in your application.
+An application for the family violence intervention order can be made at your local Magistrates’ Court.
+Also, the police can apply for one on your behalf.
+If you need urgent protection, a magistrate may issue an interim intervention order.
+This interim order provides protection from family violence until both parties can appear in court.
+You can also include persons who are under 18 in your application.

-The person making an application for an intervention order is called the ‘applicant’.
-The applicant may be a police officer, or anyone seeking protection from family violence.
-The person who the intervention order is being brought against (the perpetrator of family violence) is referred to as the ‘respondent’.
+The person making an application to seek an intervention order is referred to as the ‘applicant’.
+The applicant can be a police officer or anyone seeking protection from family violence.
+The person against whom the intervention order is being brought (The individual responsible for family violence) is referred to as the ‘respondent’.

-Once an intervention order is granted by the court, the applicant becomes the ‘protected person.’
+Once an intervention order is made by the court, the applicant becomes the ‘protected person.’

-If the respondent breaks any conditions listed in an intervention order, police have the power to charge them with a criminal offence.
+If the respondent breaches any conditions stated in an intervention order, police have all the power to charge them with a criminal offence.

-In some cases, applications for IVOs are resolved by being withdrawn and the respondent giving an undertaking to the court in similar terms as the intervention order sought.
+In some cases, applications for an IVO or family violence safety notice are resolved by being withdrawn and the respondent giving an undertaking to the court in similar terms as the intervention order sought.
 The undertaking is a promise to the court but not an order of the court.

 If you need assistance, contact one of our lawyers for expert legal advice